 - Food gives an understanding of nutrition and how to prepare food

 - In Design and Technology (Systems) pupils acquire practical circuit building skills and an understanding of the underlying principles of this ever changing area.

 - Design and Technology (Timber) involves the making of products from materials which require tools and equipment to shape such as woods, metals and plastics.

 - In Computer Aided Design and manufacturing we insist that our pupils know about the new technological revolution taking place in industry and the use of computers to control machines.

-- Textiles is an important area for our pupils and here they gain an understanding of the world of textile design and fashion.
+- Textiles is an important area for our pupils and here they gain an understanding of the world of textile design and construction techniques.

 - In Graphics being able to explain your design ideas to others is a key skill which is included in all of our subjects.

 - In Engineering many of our projects include an element of electrical, mechanical or fabrication Engineering.

 Key Stage 4

 Pupils can opt for one or more D&T subjects to study during KS 4.
 These include both GCSE and BTEC.
 We encourage pupils to choose subjects that they enjoy and which will develop skills that they will need in the future.
 Design and Technology provides a different learning experience from other subjects and is therefore a good option for a broad and balanced KS 4.